eab-dev/autonotifications/README.md

 3. Save the workflow.

-4. Bind the post-publish trigger to the workflow you've created.
+4. Typically you will want to bind the post-publish trigger to the workflow you've created.
+However, sometimes you want to add notifications when a user object is moved from one user group to another.
+If so, you should bind the workflow to the post-move trigger instead.
+You will need to activate this trigger in `settings/override/workflow.ini.append.php`:

+        <?php /* #?ini charset="utf-8"?

+        [OperationSettings]
+        AvailableOperationList[]=content_move

+        */ ?>

 5. Override the digest settings with your own settings in `settings/override/autonotifications.ini.append.php`